Introduction -Corporation Tax (UK)

 Your company year-end

 This Corporation Tax guide now looks at the company year-end for your small business.
 On the day your company is set up, the year-end will automatically default to the end of the month in the following calendar year.
-Therefore, if your business were incorporated on 26 June 2022, the year-end would default to 30 June 2023.
+Therefore, if you incorporate your business on 26 June 2023, the year-end would default to 30 June 2024.

 In the above example, you may prefer a different company year-end for your business.
 If this is the case, you or your accountant can submit a form to Companies House to request this change.
 It is also possible to change your business year-end in the future too.
 You can, however, only `extend’ your accounting period once every five years.
 In contrast, if you shorten your business year-end this has no restrictions.

-Calculate company profits which are subject to CT
+Calculate your company profits which are subject to CT

 This contractor CT600 return guide now looks at how to calculate your company’s profits and the CT bill.